AntonGorynya/15_midnighters/README.md

 # Night Owls Detector

-This script return users which send task in time range 00:00 - 06:59
+This script return Devman's users which send task in time range 00:00 - 06:59

 # How to Install